-This amazing tart has a butter crust and it is filled with the fresh lemon namelaka cream.
+This lemon namelaka tart has a butter crust and it is filled with the amazing and fresh lemon and white chocolate cream.
 Perfect on all occasions, sweet at the right point, delicate, creamy, velvety and enriched with mixed fresh seasonal fruit.
 Yum!

 - 120 g soft butter (I used Lurpak brand)